quantumlib/Cirq/docs/google/engine.md

 Batching circuits together that do not follow these restrictions may not cause an error, but your performance will not be significantly improved.

+Results can be retrieved in two different forms.
+If the resulting `EngineJob.results()` is called, the results will be returned in a single `List` object, with all the sweeps of the first circuit in the batch followed by all the sweeps in the second circuit, and so on.
+If `EngineJob.batched_results()` is called, the results will be returned as a `List` of `List`s.
+The first index will refer to the circuit run, and the second index will refer to the sweep result in that circuit.
+If the circuits are not parameterized, there will only be one `TrialResult` per circuit.

 The following code shows an example of batching together parameterized circuits, each of which is a sweep.